platy/rust-web-push/README.md

 Currently implements
 [HTTP-ECE Draft-3](https://datatracker.ietf.org/doc/draft-ietf-httpbis-encryption-encoding/03/?include_text=1)
 content encryption for notification payloads.
-The client requires [Tokio](https://tokio.rs) for asynchronious requests.
+The client requires [Tokio](https://tokio.rs) for asynchronious requests if using the `async-hyper` feature.
 The modular design allows an easy extension for the upcoming aes128gcm when the browsers are getting support for it.